Our History

 A MOVEMENT BEGINS

+The University Sales Center Alliance (USCA) was founded in 2002 with the overarching goal to improve the sales profession through education, research, and service.
 The genesis of the University Sales Center Alliance (USCA) can be traced to a common purpose shared by the sales faculty of the first university sales programs.
 These leaders established the USCA to enhance the credibility of sales among practitioners, future practitioners, and the general public.

 The idea for the USCA was conceived in 1999 at the National Collegiate Sales Competition, which was launched at Baylor University and is currently held at Kennesaw State University.